jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 increased to 63% this year from 57% last year, representing a 10.5% increase.
 See Figure 20.

-**Figure 20.** *A bar chart showing the share of all organizations that increased the cost of its products and services due to a data breach.
-The chart shows the percentage for 2024 and 2023.*
+![Image of Figure 20.
+Share of all organizations Did the data breach result in your organization increasing the cost of its products and services?]

 ## Business disruption
 Business runs on data.
 When data is breached, business is